 Like other cultures, The United States has developed its own customs.
 To make your adjustment easier, it may help to know what people expect with regard to friendship, dress, greetings. invitations, schedules, meals, and relationships with professors.

-You will find that many Americans are curious about other cultures and want to know what it's like in your country.
-Americans tend to ask many questions.
+You will find that many U.S. Americans are curious about other cultures and want to know what it's like in your country.
+U.S. Americans tend to ask many questions.
 You do not, of course, have to answer every question that anyone may ask.
-But in America, people become friends by sharing their experiences with each other.
+But in the U.S., people become friends by sharing their experiences with each other.
 If you are comfortable in doing so, you may show people photographs and maps.
 You may talk about customs, holidays, and religious festivals.

-Americans do not have a strict dress code for most events.
+U.S. Americans do not have a strict dress code for most events.
 You may wear everyday clothing for most occasions--visits to other people's homes, attending classes or lectures, and going shopping.
 If you are going to a formal cultural event or dinner, you may choose to "dress up."
 You are not required to appear in Western-style clothing.
 It is acceptable to attend events in clothing you've brought with you from home.
-If you're uncertain about what to wear, ask Most Americans are willing to help with such questions.
+If you're uncertain about what to wear, ask, most U.S. Americans are willing to help with such questions.

-In America, it is the custom to shake hands when being introduced to someone new.
+In the U.S., it is the custom to shake hands when being introduced to someone new.
 This is true for both men and women.
-When being introduced, you may say something like "I am pleased to meet you" or "It's nice to get acquainted."
+When being introduced, you may say something like "It is nice to meet you".
 But you don't have to wait to be introduced.
 If you'd like to meet someone, simply walk up, extend your hand, and say, "Hello.
 My name is ____."
 People will respond by giving you their name, and you may begin talking with them.

 If you receive an invitation, it is polite to answer either yes or no. If you say yes, it means that you are agreeing to accept the invitation.
 You can, however, change your mind; if you decide not to attend after accepting an invitation, it is polite to call and say that you won't be attending.
 It is generally considered impolite to accept an invitation and then not attend.

-Americans are very conscious of the clock and tend to view time with great precision.
+U.S. Americans are very conscious of the clock and tend to view time with great precision.
 You may hear people say, "Oh, look at the time; I've got to run" or apologize when they are a few minutes late.
-To many Americans, "time is money."
+To people in the U.S., "time is money."